techone --service=cloud-migration

 Visual Basic 6, Delphi and FoxPro are among the most common technologies we encounter during migrations.
 These applications were typically built between 1998 and 2008, run on Windows Server, use proprietary databases and have no API.
 While they still work reliably to this day, maintenance costs keep rising and developers for these technologies are virtually impossible to find.

 A simple lift-and-shift (moving to a cloud server without changing the code) usually isn't enough for these applications.
 VB6 components depend on COM objects, Delphi applications on specific Windows libraries and FoxPro on local databases.
-That's why we take a gradual rewrite to .NET Core approach where we rewrite the application into .NET Core and shape it around what the company actually needs today.
+That's why we take a gradual rewrite to .NET Core, shaped around what the company actually needs today.

 Stable Operations and Infrastructure After Migration

 Migration to the cloud is just the beginning.
 For your application to run reliably, it needs stable operations: monitoring, automatic failover, backups and load-based scaling.
-We handle all of this as part of our cloud services, more in the cloud and server management guide.
+After migration we continue with long-term cloud and infrastructure management - monitoring, maintenance, tested backups.

-Monitoring is built on Prometheus and Grafana with predefined dashboards for key metrics: CPU, memory, latency, error rate.
-We fix problems before you notice them.
-We applied a similar approach for international e-commerce Helvetia, where we ensure stable operation across 7 countries with zero critical outages.
+Monitoring is built on Prometheus and Grafana with dashboards for key metrics: CPU, memory, latency, error rate.
+That lets us react to problems early, often before they reach users.
+We applied the same monitoring to Helvetia's pan-European e-commerce platform, where we maintain stable operations across 7 countries.

 How Much Does Legacy System Migration to Azure Cost

-Migration cost depends on several key factors: the technological complexity of the existing system, data volume and quality, the amount of technical debt in the code, and the number of integrations with surrounding systems.
-A straightforward migration of a smaller application starts in the tens of thousands of euros, while a complex enterprise project with multiple modules and an extensive database can reach six figures.
+Migration cost depends on several factors: the technological complexity of the existing system, data volume and quality, the amount of technical debt in the code, and the number of integrations with surrounding systems.

-However, it's important to look at migration from a return on investment (ROI) perspective.
+It's more important to look at migration from a return on investment perspective.
 Legacy systems carry hidden costs that grow every year: expensive maintenance by specialists in outdated technologies, downtime caused by unreliable infrastructure, missed opportunities due to the inability to integrate modern tools, and security risks from systems without current patches.

-After migrating to Azure, operational costs typically drop by 20–40% thanks to the pay-as-you-go model, auto-scaling and elimination of on-premises hardware.
-Total cost of ownership (TCO) usually pays for itself within 18–24 months.
-On top of that, you get a system that is scalable, secure and ready for your company's future growth.
-During a free initial consultation, we'll prepare a rough cost estimate and TCO analysis so you have a clear picture before making a decision.
+After migrating to Azure, operational costs typically drop thanks to the pay-as-you-go model, auto-scaling and elimination of on-premises hardware.
+You get a system that is scalable, secure and ready for your company's future growth.
+We discuss migration scope, approach and estimated cost in an initial consultation.
 After migration, you can further automate processes via AI agents.

 How We Work